joshmaxsilverman/joshmaxsilverman.github.io/_posts/2024-02-19-pick-a-circle.md

 ### Finding $P(\text{interior}\rvert r)$

-The next piece is straightforward in concept, but tricky to calculate.
+This piece is straightforward in concept, but tricky to calculate.

 If we randomly place the center of the circle at coordinates $(x_c,y_c),$ what is the probability that it forms an interior circle?